modipeluri/piedpiper/README.md

     - The URL should be the title of the feature
     - Add the feature's content to the page
     - If the feature's title changes in Contentful, the URL should also change.

-## 4. Results
-  Send results to Pekka in zip file by email.